 |Year||Equity funds||Bond funds||Hybrid funds*|

 *Funds investing in a mix of equities and bonds.
 Data is from the Investment Company Institute, as of April 2021 and is subject to change.

 Averages for 401(k) recordkeeping, investment, advisory, 12b-1, and service fees

-While knowing the annual expense ratio of your 401(k) is a first great step towards improving the performance of your nest egg, it’s just the beginning.
-Depending on the size of assets in your plan, the number of plan participants, and set of applicable plan rules, you may have to cover additional charges, such as record-keeping fees, 12b-1 fees, and advisory service charges.
-By stacking up many of these fees, some 401(k) plan holders can end up paying up to 2% in annual fees!
+Knowing the annual expense ratio of your 401(k) is the first step toward understanding the various factors that can affect your nest egg.
+But it’s just the beginning.
+Depending on the size of the assets in your plan, the number of plan participants, and the set of applicable plan rules, you may experience direct charges, such as recordkeeping fees, and advisory service charges.

 Let’s take a closer look at some of them.

-Some 401(k) plans charge an ongoing monthly or annual fee to manage your account.
-One of those fees is the fee to cover administrative processes and files.
-According to the data from the 11th Annual NEPC Defined Contribution Plan and Fee Survey, recordkeeping fees stood at 0.42%, down from 0.57% back in 2006.
+Some 401(k) plans charge an ongoing monthly or annual fee for administering your account.
+One of those fees is to cover administrative processes and files.
+According to the 16th Annual NEPC Defined Contribution Plan and Fee Survey from February 2022, average recordkeeping fees range between $45 and $80 per participant.

 Individual transaction fees

-Trying to meet the needs of his employees, an employer may choose to add certain features to an employer-sponsored 401(k).
-While some of those features may be beneficial for the employees, those add-ons often come with extra charges.
+Trying to meet the needs of their employees, an employer may add certain features to an employer-sponsored 401(k).
+While some of those features may benefit employees, those add-ons can come with extra charges.
 Many providers charge fees for specific plan features, which are usually transferred to employees.
 Plus, service fees may be hidden in 408(b)(2) fee disclosure documents.
 While some providers charge distribution fees, plan termination fees, and loan initiation fees, Human Interest does not charge additional service fees.

 1. Review the prospectus of funds in your 401(k)

-While many large 401(k) plans pick up the tab for front-end, back-end, and redemption fees, some mid-sized and many small-sized plans pass the bill to plan participants.
-Go beyond the annual expense ratio and the list of average returns and read the disclosure of fees in the prospectus for any fund that you’re considering for your 401(k).
+While some plan sponsors may cover front-end, back-end, and redemption fees, others may opt to pass the bill to plan participants.
+We believe you should read the full disclosure of fees in the prospectus for any fund you’re considering for your 401(k).

-When was the last time that your boss didn’t like an idea to save money?
-If you find that the fees from your 401(k) are too high when compared to those of alternative plan, then bring that up through the appropriate channels.
-If your 401(k) plan mostly offers target-date funds, you have a great opportunity to bring up low-cost index funds.
+When was the last a business owner didn’t like the idea of saving money?
+If you find that the fees from your 401(k) are too high when compared to those of alternative plans, then bring that up through the appropriate channels.

-If you want to set up or switch to a 401(k) that’s great for employees and employers, let your company know about Human Interest.
+If you want to set up or switch to a 401(k) that we believe is great for employees and employers, let your company know about Human Interest.